 From an early age, many of us are taught to view career success through the lens of pay and promotion.
 This perspective, which is deeply ingrained in our cultural fabric, positions financial gain and hierarchical advancement as the primary objectives of professional life.
 Society, media, and even educational narratives have long championed this view, painting a picture of success that emphasizes ascending the corporate ladder and achieving monetary wealth as the hallmarks of a successful career.
 However, career success can vary significantly from one person to another.
 What’s more, our definitions of success are likely to evolve over time, influenced by changing personal priorities, life stages, and professional experiences.

-To delve deeper into the complexities of career success, let’s explore three distinct measures including promotions, pay, and career satisfaction.
+To understand the complexities of career success, let’s explore three distinct measures including promotions, pay, and career satisfaction.
 Each of these dimensions offers unique insights into how career success is defined and achieved.

 Promotions